dsorokin/aivika-fsharp-ce/README.md

 ### Installation

+To install the library, please download the sources and compile them.
+There are two solutions.
+The first one is destined for Windows, while another solution with word `Gtk` in the name is destined for OS X and Linux.

-Aivika for .NET can be installed (a slightly outdated version without additional modules) via NuGet after accepting the license:
+Also the simulation engine without additional modules can be installed via NuGet after accepting the license:

 `PM> Install-Package Simulation.Aivika`